You should first read part 1 of the tutorial.

 setTimeout call to

 Now we have an almost playable version of the game.
 All that remains is collecting those delicious apples (and not being able to move through yourself).
-We’ll write this code in part 3.
+We’ll write this code in the next part.